Our Fighting Navy

 Our Fighting Navy (also known as Torpedoed) is a 1937 British action film directed by Norman Walker and starring Robert Douglas, Richard Cromwell and Hazel Terry.
-The screenplay concerns a British warship that intervenes to protect British subjects and prevent a rebellion in a South American republic.
 The Royal Navy, viewing the film as a recruitment opportunity, provided warships and extras.

 The film was made by Herbert Wilcox Productions made at Pinewood Studios.
 The film's sets were designed by the art director Lawrence P. Williams.
 It was given an American release in 1938 with a reduced running time.
 The dialogue adaptation for the French dub version was carried out by Jean Devaivre and the film was released in France under the title Choc en mer in 1938.

+Plot

+A British warship intervenes to protect British subjects and prevent a rebellion in a South American republic.